 Regardless of whether you think the above scenarios apply specifically to your situation, it is a good idea to have your estate plan reviewed by an attorney after you begin the process of adopting a child.
 Your lawyer can help you identify areas of your plan that should be modified to accommodate your growing family.

+after adoption it is important to update your estate plan.
+While many updates are needed, there are six common provisions that should be addressed.
 Want more information about modifying your estate plan as your family changes?
 We encourage you to sign up for our free newsletter!